PHIsixx/RoboSort/README.md

 ## Sorter.java
 runs on the sorter robot

+## Container
+runs on container robot
+ -  not tested

 ## Container-solelyCommunication.java
 runs on the container robot
  - contains only the MQTT communication